justynath/remember-me/README.md

 To manage and visualize the project's progress, GitHub Project Boards were utilized extensively:

 **Kanban Board**
 The Kanban board provided a real-time overview of the project's status, categorizing tasks into columns such as "To do," "In Progress," and "Done."
 This facilitated effective task tracking and milestone management.
+<br><br>
 [Kanban Board](https://github.com/users/justynath/projects/10)
 ![Kanban Board](./readme_images/kanban.png)